page7/tinymce-quick-upload/README.md

 tinymce-quick-upload
 ===================
-This is a quick upload plugin for tinymce.
+A quick-upload plugin of tinymce.

-use it
+How to use
 --------
 1. download quickupload folder, and save it in tinymce plugins path.